 “Since 2015, Chevron and Woodside have made significant progress in enhancing KLNG competitiveness, reducing LNG unit costs by over 45 per cent and incorporating a new all-electric LNG plant design,” said Sollid.

-“KLNG has a new LNG plant design consisting of a two-train, 12-MPTA foundation project with potential for a third train, 6-MPTA expansion, which would be powered by clean, renewable hydroelectricity from BC Hydro.”
+“KLNG has a new LNG plant design consisting of a two-train, 12-MTPA foundation project with potential for a third train, 6-MTPA expansion, which would be powered by clean, renewable hydroelectricity from BC Hydro.”

 He said the new plant design also features an advanced, compact module design enabling low-cost operations, high efficiency and high availability.